caneparesearch/CASM_scripts/CASM_instructions.md

+# CASM v1.3.0 instructions
+IMPORTANT: As of CASM v1.3.0, importing pre-calculated structures is not working.
+Do not use CASM v1.3.0 if you are importing pre-calculated structures.

-# 1. Create a prim.json file in a folder containing the system of interest
+## 1. Create a prim.json file in a folder containing the system of interest
 ```
 {
   "basis" : [